socs-kul/socs-kul.github.io/_tutorials/ripes.md

 {:toc}

 # Installing and using Ripes
-[Ripes](https://github.com/mortbopet/Ripes) is a visual computer architecture simulator and assembly code editor built for RISC-V. We are going to use Ripes to simulate different processors such as a single-cycle and different pipelined RISC-V cores.
+[Ripes](https://github.com/mortbopet/Ripes) is a visual computer architecture simulator and assembly code editor built for RISC-V. We are going to use Ripes to simulate different processors, such as a single-cycle and different pipelined RISC-V cores.

 ## On Linux